OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/Lab.md

    ```

 ## Exercise 6: Create the Index and Subscription views
 In this step you'll create a view for the app start page and a view that displays the properties of the subscription you create.
-You'll also edit the Error view to show a description.

 ### Create the Index view